Kurzhalsgiraffe/GameFrameZero/README.md

 ### Disclaimer

 Please note that this is just a hobby project.
 Code or hardware may not reflect best practice.
-Feel free to send me some pull requests! :)
+Feel free to send me a pull request! :)